ugurtu/autograder/README2.md

   - start virtual environment:
     - 'cd autograder'
     - 'source venv/bin/activate'
-  - 'python adam.py -u <USERNAME> -p <PASSWORD> -n <EX-NR>'
+  - 'python adam.py -u USERNAME -p PASSWORD -n EXERCISENR'
     - optional args: coursesite, mode, ..., for help see 'python adam.py -h'
     - This script logs in and joins the default course page on ADAM and downloads all hand-ins from given exercise as zip file.
-It then unpacks and moves the hand-ins to the 'autograder/' directory as '<EXERCISE-NAME>/Abgaben/...'.
+It then unpacks and moves the hand-ins to the 'autograder/' directory as 'EXERCISENAME/Abgaben/...'.